lindseytummond/gifTastic/README.md

 ### Overview:

 GIPHY API to make a dynamic web page that populates with gifs of your choice.
-To finish this task, you must call the GIPHY API and use JavaScript and jQuery to change the HTML of your site.
+You must call the GIPHY API and use JavaScript and jQuery to change the HTML.
 Other resources: CSS, Bootstrap, GoogleFonts

 ### Link to game: https://lindseytummond.github.io/gifTastic/